 The vaccines that help prevent infections due to pneumonia-causing bacteria and viruses are:

 - Against pertussis

 Protect your health through healthy lifestyle habits.
 Try to stay away from people with a cold.
 If you are sick, stay away from others to prevent infection.
 Avoid respiratory infections by maintaining good hand hygiene and by cleaning the surfaces you use frequently.
 You can also cover your mouth and nose with a tissue and limit your exposure to cigarette smoke.

 The symptoms of pneumonia are diverse, and they depend on the type and responsible pathogenic agent.

 - Bacterial pneumonia: It happens most frequently during the winter.
 The first symptoms are usually shivers, followed by fever and cough.
 The fever can exceed 40 degrees in temperature.
 It brings on difficulty when breathing, rapid breathing, and pain while inhaling.

-Viral pneumonia: It has a slower course of symptoms than bacterial pneumonia.
+- Viral pneumonia: It has a slower course of symptoms than the bacterial type.
 A few days can go by before showing any signs.
-The main symptoms are headache and joint pain.
+The main symptoms are a headache and joint pain.
 There are no shivers, but the coughing is persistent and painful.

-Due to the fact that this is a disease that shows most frequently in children under the age of give and seniors over sixty five, the risk factors are divided:
+Due to the fact that this is a disease that shows most frequently in children under the age of five and seniors over sixty-five, the risk factors are divided: